 Once you have updated your settings you can perform the database schema and data upgrade by running.
-This needs to be done in a few steps:
+This is done as follows:

 (env) $ pootle migrate accounts 0002 --fake (env) $ pootle migrate pootle_translationproject 0002 --fake

 You must now update the translation checks.
 You will need to have an RQ worker running to complete this.

 (env) $ pootle calculate_checks